Andrey Makarevich

-Andrey Vadimovich Makarevich (Андре́й Вади́мович Макаре́вич; born 11 December 1953) is an Israeli and Soviet-Russian rock musician and the founder of Russia's oldest still active rock band Mashina Vremeni (Time Machine).
+Andrey Vadimovich Makarevich (Андрей Вадимович Макаревич; born 11 December 1953) is an Israeli and Soviet-Russian rock musician and the founder of Russia's oldest active rock band Mashina Vremeni (Time Machine).

 Personal life

 Makarevich was born in Moscow to mixed-heritage parents of Belarusian (royal peasantry), Polish aristocracy (from the Sas family), Greek and Jewish origin.
 He graduated from the Moscow Architectural Institute as a graphic artist.

 He was born to a mother of Jewish origin, tuberculosis specialist, microbiologist Nina Markovna Makarevich (née Shmuylovich, 1926–1989) and a father of Belarusian origin, architect and teacher of the Moscow Architectural Institute Vadim Grigorievich Makarevich (1924–1996).

 Until 2011, he was a supporter of the Presidents Vladimir Putin and Dmitry Medvedev, believing that at that time there was no alternative to them, and that many problems were caused not by the authorities, but by the society itself.
 Starting in 2011, he opposed the re-election of Putin for a third term in the absence of real elections.

 He immigrated to Israel in 2022, where he had a son from an Israeli-Ukrainian wife in his fourth marriage.